 This document outlines the rights and responsibilities of students and stakeholders as it relates to the effective and safe operation of our schools.
-This Code of Rights and Responsibilities applies to all students enrolled in the School District of La Crosse.
-While the legal authority of school officials does not usually extend beyond the physical boundaries of the school campus, except in cases of school sponsored activities off campus, the responsibility for the supervision of students shall be shared jointly by school personnel and parents/guardians.
+This Code of Rights and Responsibilities applies to all students enrolled in the School District of La Crosse and the responsibility for supporting students in meeting the expectations of this document is shared jointly by school personnel and parents/guardians.